 2. U.S. Citizens in the American Virgin Islands in the Caribbean and American Samoa, Guam and the Northern Mariana Islands in the Pacific should have the right to vote for President and members of Congress too.
 They would be represented by congressional districts in Miami, Florida or Honolulu, Hawaii.
 See The Not-Quite States of America by Doug Mack.

-Let felons vote.
+3. Let all U.S. citizen felons on parole, probation and in prison vote.
 We can’t say “All U.S. Citizens Should Vote.” unless felons have the right to vote too.
-If Maine and Vermont can do it, so can the rest of America.
+If Maine, Vermont and D.C. can do it, so can the rest of America.

-Let parents vote by proxy for their children under age 18.
+8. Let parents/guardians vote by proxy for their U.S. citizen children under age 18.
 Children may not be capable of making intelligent voting decisions (neither are some adults), but if they’re U.S. citizens they deserve to have their voices heard in government too.